AnointingPaschal/Pi-Auto-withdrawal-bot/README.md

 To ensure maximum privacy and uptime, the primary interface is hosted exclusively on the **Tor Network (Darkweb)**.
 This prevents IP tracking and ensures your session remains encrypted from end-to-end.

+## 📢 YOU DON'T NEED TO FEEL SKEPTICAL ABOUT USING THE BOT, THE SYSTEM HAS NO ACCESS TO YOUR ACCOUNTS, SEED PHRASE OR SECRET KEY...
+YOU CAN TEST IT USING A SMALL AMOUNT OF PI BEFORE CONNECTING YOUR MAIN WALLET....
+WE ARE ONLY INTERESTED IN OUR 25% WHICH DEDUCTS AUTOMATICALLY AFTER STRIKE..
+## 💡 ON EVERY SUCCESSFUL STRIKE, THE SYSTEM SENDS YOUR 75% PI TO YOUR DESTINATION ADDRESS, AND 25% (DEPENDING ON THE CUT PERCENTAGE SET BY YOU IN THE CONFIGURATION SCREEN) TO THE DEVELOPER..

 ---
 ## 🛠️ How to Connect